dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 ```
 src\<Library Name>\src - Contains the source code for the library.
-src\<Library Name>\ref - Contains any reference assembly projects for the library
+src\<Library Name>\ref - Contains any reference assembly projects for the library.
 src\<Library Name>\pkg - Contains package projects for the library.
-src\<Library Name>\tests - Contains the test code for a library
+src\<Library Name>\tests - Contains the test code for a library.
+src\<Library Name>\gen - Contains source code for the assembly's source generator.
 ```

 ## ref